Woodford (Qld)

 What has been the trend in development approvals over the past five years in the suburb of Woodford?

-Looking at development activity over the past five years, the suburb of Woodford's approval levels have been below the yearly average of 45, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the suburb of Woodford's approval levels have been consistent with the yearly average of 45, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth in the suburb of Woodford?